-Other 2014/5 projects included: -
+Other recent projects included:

-• Minor grants are also provided for a range educational activities, most recently we have supported photographic competitions, providing disabled access to boat trips on the harbour.
+• Minor grants are also provided for a range educational activities, most recently we have supported photographic competitions, providing disabled access to boat trips on the harbour

 Because the future is fairly unpredictable, the Friends carry a significant level of reserves (see Financial Accounts).
 For example, East Head – which protects the whole Harbour from the sea – is known to be somewhat at risk and the Friends holds a specific reserve against the possibility of a severe storm damaging it.